 top of page

-Updating Your Digital Marketing Best Practices in the Age of Online Privacy
+Refining Digital Marketing: Navigating the Age of Online Privacy

-There are an increasing number of regulations and policies, such as Apple's new IOS 14.5 update, that are making consumer’s digital data more private.
+There are an increasing number of regulations and policies, such as Apple's App Tracking Transparency (ATT) update, that are making consumer’s digital data more private.
 This is a good thing for consumers who should be in charge of their digital information as well as other personal information.
-However, it presents a new challenge to small businesses in general: people's data cannot be tracked on apps and websites if they don’t want their data being tracked.
-Lots of small businesses rely on tracking data, but there are ways to work around this.
+However, it presents a new challenge to small businesses in general: prospects and customers can now prevent companies from tracking them on apps and websites.
+Lots of small businesses rely on tracking data, but the good news is there are ways to make the best of it.

 Before getting into how to react and deal with the new privacy updates, here are some definitions: